jeffreykegler/hoonlint/misc/jogging.md

 should be 1 stop *greater* than the indentation of the jog's head.
 The indentation of the body of a split queenside jog should be 1 stop *less* than the indentation of the jog's head.

+## Proper spacing of 1-jogging hoons

+Every 1-jogging hoon is either kingside or queenside.

+"Sidedness" should be consistent:

+* The head of a kingside jogging hoon should be kingside.
+It should be on the rune line, indented 1 stop after the rune.

+* The jogging of a kingside jogging hoon should be kingside.
+It should be on a line after the rune line, and should consist entirely of kingside jogs.

+* The head of a queenside jogging hoon should be queenside.
+It should be on the rune line, indented 2 stops after the rune.

+* The jogging of a queenside jogging hoon should be queenside.
+It should be on a line after the rune line, and should consist entirely of queenside jogs.

+## Proper spacing of jogging-1 hoons

+Every jogging-1 hoon is either kingside or queenside.
+Queenside jobs do not actually occur in the `arvo/` corpus, so their description here is speculative.

+"Sidedness" of a jogging-1 hoon should be consistent:

+* The jogging of a kingside jogging hoon should be kingside.
+It should start on the rune line,
+1 stop after the rune line,
+and should consist entirely of kingside jogs.

+* The jogging of a queenside jogging hoon should be queenside.
+It should start on the rune line,
+2 stops after the rune line,
+and should consist entirely of queenside jogs.

+* The tail of a jogging-1 hoon should be should be on its own line, and aligned with the rune.

 ## Non-standard code